hadrielk/tracetools/README.md

 # tracetools
-Utility programs to manipulate Chrome-style trace files, such as those output by [ninjatracing](https://github.com/nico/ninjatracing).
+Utility programs to manipulate Chrome-style trace files, and in particular those output by [ninjatracing](https://github.com/nico/ninjatracing) for the purpose of build-time analysis.

 All the scripts in here are composable by piping them together, in any order.